Marks & Spencer has revealed a 17.2% jump in profit for the first half of the financial year, as the success of a dramatic turnaround continues.

 Plans

-As M&S continues to invest in the early stages of ‘Reshaping for Growth,’ the business has delivered improved sales and volume, profit and market share in both Food and Clothing & Home categories.
+As M&S continues to invest in the early stages of ‘reshaping for growth’, the business has delivered improved sales and volume, profit and market share in both the Food and Clothing & Home categories.

-Structural cost reduction at the retailer is on track, having saved circa £60 million in the period, offsetting inflation for customers.
+Structural cost reduction at the retailer is on track, having saved approximately £60 million in the period, offsetting inflation for customers.

 ‘On Track And Focused’